-The Expectation of Part C: Information about higher education provision of the Quality Code applies in this area.
+The Expectation of the Quality Code, Part C: Information About Higher Education Provision applies in this area.
 Please see Annex 2 for the full text of this Expectation.

 You should reference the evidence that your organisation uses to assure itself that the Expectation is being met and that you are managing the area effectively, as well as any relevant benchmarked datasets.